 Eat Whole Foods– Fresh vegetables, fruits, raw seeds and nuts, whole grains, lean grass fed free range organic meats and dairy products (limited).

 Examples of Whole Foods:

--Raw, lightly steamed, or lightly sauteed veggies/fruit vs. canned.
-Frozen is a better option than canned, but raw is still best.
+- Raw, lightly steamed, or lightly sauteed veggies/fruit vs. canned, also, frozen is a better option than canned, but raw is still best

 Take a whole food multivitamin.
 This can help to ensure you are getting all the proper nutrients needed daily!
 This means both partners, men need to take a multivitamin just as much as a woman does!